 Journey to the West: The Guadalcanal Coastal Walk

-While Nid was in Auki last weekend for a week-long business trip, my flatmate Zorro and I plus six friends spent the weekend hiking the two-day Guadalcanal Coastal hike.
+While Nid was in Auki last weekend for a week-long business trip, I spent the weekend with seven friends hiking the two-day Guadalcanal Coastal hike.

 Starting from Lambi Bay (the furthest village you can drive to before the road runs out), the trail follows the coast all the way to Tangarare; the end of the Western point where it begins to turn into South Guadalcanal and the start of the Weather Coast.

-Side Note: Stanley is currently seeking an adventurous Māori wāhine, so all you sisters out there who like grizzled men with outside skills and tales of bold escapades, hit my brother up on 774 29305 (the number is the same if you just want to go on a hike).
+As a side note, Stanley is currently seeking an adventurous Māori wāhine, so all you sisters out there who like grizzled men with outside skills and tales of bold escapades, hit my Bro up on +677 774 29305 (the number is the same if you just want to go on a hike).

-Meeting on Saturday at 6:45 am we didn’t get off to a great start.
-By 8:30 am, due to road conditions, we were still waiting for a bus because none were willing to take us all the way.
+Come Saturday morning, we were off to a slow start.
+Meeting on Saturday at 6:45 am, due to road conditions, we were still waiting for a bus at 8:30 am because none were willing to take us all the way.
 As a word of advice to anyone interested in taking this hike, drive to Lambi if you can.

 Lambi is the usual starting point for the Coastal Walk but because it was so late in the day, we purchased a second container of boat fuel to get us a little closer.
 This tank got us all the way to the little village of Tuvu; the unofficial starting point for people who miss the bus.